codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 If you wish to add new environment variables to the YAML file, you can encrypt them via Codemagic UI.

-1. In your app settings on the right sidebar in the **Configuration as code** section, click **Encrypt environment variables**.
+1. Navigate to your app settings.
+2. Click **Encrypt environment variables** on the right sidebar in the **Configuration as code** section.
-2. Paste the value of the variable in the field or upload it as a file.
+3. Paste the value of the variable in the field or upload it as a file.
-3. Click **Encrypt**.
+4. Click **Encrypt**.
-4. Copy the encrypted value and paste it to the configuration file.
+5. Copy the encrypted value and paste it to the configuration file.

 An example of an encrypted value: